 The Department of Clinical Psychology is dedicated to training clinical psychologists in the practitioner-scholar model at the doctoral and post-doctoral levels.

 Our students are trained to work in a variety of clinical settings with a focus on cognitive behavioral approaches, empirically based assessments and treatments, consultation, interprofessional collaboration, advocacy, individual and cultural diversity, and serving the underserved.
-The Department houses the APA-accredited PsyD program in Clinical Psychology and post-doctoral certificate programs in Clinical Neuropsychology and Clinical Health Psychology.
+The Department houses the APA-accredited PsyD program in Clinical Psychology.

 At PCOM, clinical psychology graduate students focus on understanding the whole person in a manner that is consistent with the osteopathic philosophy of the university.
 Our faculty includes highly credentialed and respected practitioners and scholars in the specialty of clinical psychology who mentor students and provide a collaborative learning environment.

 PCOM’s PsyD program in Clinical Psychology is accredited by the American Psychological Association.
 For general information about APA accreditation or specific information about the accreditation status of PCOM’s Clinical PsyD program, please contact:

 750 First Street, NE